Skip to navigation Skip to content

 Raise and recover Child Care Subsidy (CCS) debts in Process Direct.
 The data then transfers to DMIS.
 It shows the status and outstanding balance for all the customer's debts.

-For all other debts, use the Debt Action script, if possible.
+For all other debt actions (excluding small debt waiver), use the Debt Action script in Customer Record.

-If required, locate the Work Item via Workload Manager in Customer First.
+If required, locate the Work Item via Workload Manager in Customer First or Work Optimiser.

 2